maxwellpettit/docs-test/src/main/markdown/Sales/Sales.md

 Commerce offers the option the search for an item by keyword or by product number.
 This allows for items with barcode errors to be added to a transaction with limited time waste.

 ### Item detail panel
 The item detail panel provides essential information about a transaction.
-When several items are in a transaction the most recent item remains large and all past items minimize to maximize space
+TODO SCREENSHOTS

 #### Item Image
-Each item has a unique high resolution photo that represents the scanned item __what is the proper reasoning for this__
+Each item has a unique high resolution photo that represents the scanned item __what is the proper reasoning for this__ TODO SCREENSHOTS

 #### Item Description
 In bold lettering a description of each item in a given transaction can be read, and referenced.
+TODO SCREENSHOTS

 #### Sale Amount
-The sale amount on each item showcases the post promotion and pre tax total of the individual item.
+The sale amount on each item showcases the post promotion and pre-tax total of the individual item.
+TODO SCREENSHOTS

 ####  Discounts / Promotions
 Current promotions and discount descriptions will be displayed in the item detail panel.
-Allowing the user to make sense of a discounted price
+Allowing the user to make sense of a discounted price TODO SCREENSHOTS

 ### Item Options
 Opening the options on a line item gives you the ability to access a configurable set of features.
+TODO SCREENSHOTS

 #### Remove
 Removing an item allows for a line item to be removed from a transaction that may consist of several items.
 This will automatically effect the transaction subtotal and total.
+TODO SCREENSHOTS

 #### Price Override
 Overriding a price on a line item gives the user the option to manually change the price of the item for a reason selected from a pre-determined configurable list.
 E.g. An item was listed as 5$, but when scanned came up as 8$, the user now has the option to override the 8$ to 5$.
+TODO SCREENSHOTS

 #### Discount
 Discounting a line item is a function that allows the user to manually insert a dollar value or percent that will be turned into a discount for the selected item.